Springtime in a Small Town: Reception

 The film received positive reviews from film critics.
-The film review aggregator Rotten Tomatoes records that 88% of film critics gave the film positive reviews, based on 35 reviews.
-The Metacritic aggregator recorded the film received an average score of 86/100, meaning "universal acclaim".
+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 15 critics, indicating "universal acclaim".
 Variety praised the film as a "visually rich" and "exquisitely made love story."
 The Sight and Sound states: "this is a sensual, haunting film, atmospheric and moving, full of melancholy and a subtle eroticism."
 J. Hoberman of The Village Voice describes the film as "exquisitely crafted" and "a movie of indefinable moods and subtle emotional coloration."
 Hoberman further writes: "Tian's first feature in the decade...is also his quietest, remaking a 1948 Chinese classic to marvelous effect."
 Jonathan Rosenbaum of the Chicago Reader writes "This erotically charged drama may not be quite as great as the original, but it's an amazing and beautiful work just the same."